Keyboard shortcuts

 Bytecode

-Another technique to translate a source code to Machine Code, is emulating the Instruction Set with a new (human friendly) encoding (perhaps easier than assembly).
-Bytecode is such an intermediate language/representation which is lower-level than the actual programming language that has been translated from and higher-level than Assembly language.
+Another technique to translate source code to Machine Code is emulating the Instruction Set with a new (human-friendly) encoding (perhaps easier than assembly).
+Bytecode is such an intermediate language/representation which is lower-level than the actual programming language that it was translated from, and higher-level than Assembly language.

 Stack Machine

-Stack Machine is a simple model for a computing machine with two main components
+A Stack Machine is a simple model for a computing machine with two main components:

 • a memory (stack) array keeping the Bytecode instructions that supports pushing and poping instructions